Fort Oglethorpe plans playground upgrades, names access road

 “We had a group there of some parents who use the park with their children quite a bit, and they gave input on the site and equipment used,” Long said.

-“Thank you for making sure this park is ADA certified,” Council lady Paula Stinnett added.
+“Thank you for making sure this park is ADA-certified,” Councilwoman Paula Stinnett added.

 In addition to the playground upgrades, the city also unanimously approved naming the service road near the new Food City development of U.S. 41.